SamuelEarl/quigleydb/README.md

 ## Possible Names

+The name should refer to the database design system (i.e. data model, query language, response object) that is used to implement a graph database (e.g. GQL, SQL) and not the database itself (e.g. Neo4j, Postgres).

+* GQLr = GQL redesigned.
+This name would refer to my goal to redesign graph databases to use human-centered design in the data model, query language, and response objects.
 * iGQL = *intuitive* Graph Query Language
 * Quigley = GQL rearranged (and formed into a word or name).
-This is less insulting.
+The name Quigley looks like the letters GQL rearranged and turned into a word (QuiGLey).
+This name might be less insulting.

 ---